-Linens and clothing that have been in sitting in the closet or drawer awhile have been collecting bacteria.
+Linens and clothing that have been sitting in the closet or drawer for awhile have been collecting dust, bacteria and other microbes.
 Change the sheets you sleep on the night before surgery.
 They must be freshly laundered.
 So should the towels you dry off with after your shower(s).
-Your pajamas and the clothing you're taking to the hospital must be as freshly washed as possible.
+Any pajamas and clothing you'll take to the hospital must be as freshly washed as possible.